Kentucky program

 What gets flagged before you call a lender

-• KHC Mortgage Revenue Bond (MRB) requires a participating lender.
+• Kentucky Housing Corporation (KHC) Mortgage Revenue Bond (MRB) program requires a participating lender.

 Lender questions preview